digitalbricklayer/techteapotcom/src/content/posts/were-not-in-kansas-any-more.md

 aliases: [/were-not-in-kansas-any-more/]
 ---

-I was researching a follow up to <a href="{{< ref "/posts/how-will-cloud-computing-change-network-management.md" >}}">how will cloud computing change network management</a> post and I came across something rather odd I'd like to share with you.
+I was researching a follow up to [how will cloud computing change network management]({{< ref "/posts/how-will-cloud-computing-change-network-management.md" >}}) post and I came across something rather odd I'd like to share with you.

 Below are a series of graphs culled from Google Trends showing the relative search levels of various network management related keywords.